singhbishtabhishek/Image-Captioning/README.md

 This model contains about 8,000 images in .jpg, .png format.

-# Modules needed
+# Libraries needed

-You will need to install the libraries said in Modules.txt file
+You will need to install the libraries in Libraries.txt file